Luke Aylward

 Keep your music together in a folder like this, put the current projects at the front and things you still play further back, ditch anything you no longer use.

-Write down instructions and solutions to problems clearly, also use your camera to film me demonstrating or explaining troubled sections, then store videos in a folder well labelled and easy to find during practice, make a backup of that folder.
+Write down instructions and solutions to problems clearly, also use your camera to film me demonstrating or explaining troubled sections, then store videos in a folder well labelled and easy to find during practice.
 This way you improve faster and your money goes further.

 Be sure to download any backing tracks and store them in the folder too.